 - Take warm, not hot, baths or showers.

 - Moisturize your skin after bathing, when the skin is still slightly damp, as this seals in the moisture.
 So after washing, towel-dry your skin gently, then apply an emollient.
+You can always use the emollient as a soap substitute and grease yourself up prior to the shower and use the emollient to wash in.

 Eczema / Dermatitis